citizenfx/fivem-docs/content/docs/server-manual/end-of-support-end-of-life.md

 To resolve this, update your FiveM/RedM server artifacts.

-Server binaries can be downloaded from our artifacts page for [Windows](https://runtime.fivem.net/artifacts/fivem/build_server_windows/master/) and [Linux](https://runtime.fivem.net/artifacts/fivem/build_proot_linux/master/).
+Server binaries can be downloaded [here](https://docs.fivem.net/docs/server-download).

 ### What does this message mean for players?